-$\textbf{Pushbot} \rightarrow \textbf{Mecanum, 6WD, Other Recommended Drivetrains}$ for educational purposes only - that is, to get familiarized with the parts and basic building principles using a channel-based kit.
+$\textbf{Pushbot} \rightarrow \textbf{Mecanum, 6WD, Other Recommended Drivetrains}$

+The pushbot drivetrain, commonly built by first-year teams using the FIRST-provided guides, should not be used as a competitive drivetrain.
+We do recommend teams who have purchased the Tetrix kit to build it for educational purposes only - that is, to get familiarized with the parts and basic building principles using a channel-based kit.
 However, we do not advise that teams use that pushbot at a competition due to its many flaws.
 The first major flaw is that the pushbot is powered by 2 motors, and as stated above, there isn't a reason to stay with 2 motors on drivetrain.
 Secondly, the pushbot has poor top speed and turning ability, given that the gear ratio (40:1 on 4 inch wheels) is half the speed that many teams use.
 Thirdly, it is not advisable to use direct drive.
 However, most if not all of these problems will be solved by using a four-motor drivetrain such as the ones recommended in the Drivetrain guide (Mecanum, 6WD).
-Therefore, it is recommended for teams to refer to the Drivetrain (page 45) section and see which drivetrain would fit best for their overall game strategy.
+Therefore, it is recommended for teams to refer to the Drivetrain (page 66) section and see which drivetrain would fit best for their overall game strategy.